vitalets/playwright-bdd/docs/writing-steps/scoped.md

 By default, step definitions are global and [not bound to a particular feature](https://cucumber.io/docs/cucumber/step-definitions/?lang=javascript#scope).
 Although it follows Cucumber design, in large projects it can be tricky to keep steps unique for all possible domains.

-Playwright-BDD provides a way to scope step definition to a particular feature or scenario.
-You can pass `tags` expression, narrowing the scope of the definition:
+Playwright-BDD provides a way to scope step definitions to a particular feature or scenario.
+You can pass a `tags` expression, narrowing the scope of the definition:

 ```js
 Given('a step', { tags: '@foo' }, async () => {